San Diego Yard Drainage & Stormwater (2026): French Drains, Permeable Pavers, Legal Tie-ins & Permits

 Planning a yard drainage fix in San Diego?
 This is your local, permit-ready guide to solving standing water, soggy side yards, patio flooding, and wall seepage.
-We cover diagnostics, solution types (French drains, area drains, channel/slot drains, permeable pavers, underdrains, sumps), legal discharge paths (ROW/EMRA), stormwater forms, line-item costs, timelines, and a quote checklist—so you fix it once and for all.
+We cover diagnostics, solution types (French drains, area drains, channel/slot drains, permeable pavers, underdrains, sumps), legal discharge paths (ROW/EMRA), stormwater forms, line-item costs, timelines, and a quote checklist so you fix it once and for all.
+Drainage is also the foundation of every outdoor remodel we build; our budget tiers guide shows how drainage fits into $100k / $250k / $500k+ scopes.

-- Best fixes by problem: Side-yard swamps → French drain + area drains; Patio sheet flow → channel/slot drain; Driveway/patio flooding → permeable pavers or added drains; Wall seepage → footing/behind-wall underdrain.
+- Best fixes by problem: Side-yard swamps → French drain + area drains; Patio sheet flow → channel/slot drain; Driveway/patio flooding → permeable pavers or added drains; Wall seepage → footing/behind-wall underdrain (see our retaining wall guide for spec details).

 - Typical installed ranges: Area drains $35–$85/LF; French drains $55–$120/LF; Channel/slot drains $120–$280/LF; Underdrains $22–$45/LF; Sump + power $2.5k–$5.5k+; ROW curb tie-in package $3k–$9k+ (scope/traffic control dependent).